Disease Guide ·Brachycephalic Syndrome ·2026

 Related Complications

-Brachycephalic dogs often need treatment for related issues — heat stroke, GI problems from air swallowing, and eye injuries from shallow sockets.
-Some insurers cover these individually but deny the underlying BOAS surgery.
+Brachycephalic dogs need treatment for heat stroke, GI issues from air swallowing, and eye injuries from shallow sockets.
+Some insurers cover these but deny the underlying BOAS surgery.
 Check how your policy handles connected conditions.

 🇺🇸 US Pet Insurance Guide